launchdarkly/ios-client-sdk/MigrationGuide.md

 - Change lines that set `baseUrl`, `eventsUrl`, and `streamUrl` with strings to instead set these properties with `URL` objects.
 - Change lines that set `capacity` to set `eventCapacity`
 - Change lines that set time-based properties (`connectionTimeout`, `flushInterval`, `pollingInterval`, and `backgroundFetchInterval`) to their `TimeInterval` property (`connectionTimeout`, `eventFlushInterval`, `flagPollingInterval`, and `backgroundFlagPollingInterval`).
 - Change lines that set `streaming` to set `streamingMode`.
 For Swift apps, use the enum `.streaming` or `.polling`.
-For Objective-C apps, set to `YES` for streaming, and `NO` for polling as with the v2.x SDK.
+For Objective-C apps, set to `YES` for streaming, and `NO` for polling as with the v2.x or v3.x SDK.
 Note that if you do not have this property set, LDConfig sets it to streaming mode for you.
 - Change lines that set `debugEnabled` to set `debugMode` instead.

 See [Configuration with LDConfig](#configuration-with-ldconfig) for details.